andreafabrizi/DNSProxy/README.md

 ;; MSG SIZE  rcvd: 48
 ```

+When You properly implement cache on the webserver, answers will come back in
+ few milliseconds, after the firs recursive resolution.

 ## Changelog:
 Version 0.99 - July 2014:
 * Add HTTP port selection
-* Add NS, MX, AAAA, PTR, CNAM and other resolving caps.
+* Add NS, MX, AAAA, PTR, CNAM and other resolving capabilities.
+* Code cleanup and performance review.
+* Implementation with nginx and memcache and load testing

 Version 0.5 - May 17 2013:
 * Add proxy authentication support